backbonesk/chaching/README.md

 	$chaching = new Chaching($driver, $authorization);

-As already mentioned in the introduction, currently there are four different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY`, `Chaching::EPLATBY` and `Chaching::ECARD`.
+As already mentioned in the introduction, currently there are seven different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY`, `Chaching::EPLATBY`, `Chaching::ECARD`, `Chaching::PAYPAL` and `Chaching::GPWEBPAY`.

+In case of `Chaching::GPWEBPAY` use an associated array instead of password, so authentication information would look like this:

+	$authorization = [
+	  'merchant_id', [
+	    'key'         => '...../gpwebpay.crt',
+	    'passphrase'  => 'passphrase',
+	    'certificate' => '...../powergears_gpwebpay.key'
+	  ]
+	];

+Public and private key needs to be created according to GP webpay's documentation.

-First, we need to create a request for the external service with specific information about the payment.
+Afterwards, we need to create a request for the external service with specific information about the payment.

 	$payment = $chaching->request([
 		'currency'        => \Chaching\Currencies::EUR,